-In Figures 3a and 3b we show the average risk premium (expressed as a percentage of mean wealth) calculated at the optimum for each level of initial water allocations under normal and dry conditions, respectively.
-Under both normal and dry conditions, the risk premium increased with the initial water endowment when forward trading was not permitted (dotted lines).
-It was relatively moderate for small levels of initial water allocations (e_0 lower than 1.5 ML/ha): around 6-7% of mean wealth under normal conditions without forward trading and almost zero under dry conditions.
-The risk premium increased significantly for values of initial water allocations above 1.5 ML/ha to reach 30% (of mean wealth) under normal conditions and 44% under dry conditions, when the level of initial water allocations was at its maximum (5 ML/ha).
-The introduction of forward markets (plain lines in Figures 3a and 3b) made the risk premium almost constant over all levels of initial water allocations.
+In Figures 3a and 3b we show the average risk premium (expressed as a percentage of mean wealth) calculated at the optimum for each level of initial water allocations under normal and dry conditions, respectively.28 Under both normal and dry conditions, the risk premium increased with the initial water endowment when forward trading was not permitted (dotted lines).
+It was relatively moderate for small levels of initial water allocations (e_0 lower than

+28Initial wealth is included in the computation of mean wealth.

+1.5 ML/ha): around 6-7% of mean wealth under normal conditions without forward trading and almost zero under dry conditions.
+The risk premium increased significantly for values of initial water allocations above 1.5 ML/ha to reach 30% (of mean wealth) under normal conditions and 44% under dry conditions, when the level of initial water allocations was at its maximum (5 ML/ha).29 The introduction of forward markets (plain lines in Figures 3a and 3b) made the risk premium almost constant over all levels of initial water allocations.